fanoframework/fanoframework.github.io/deployment/docker/index.md

 $ docker network ls
 ```

-It will list all Docker available networks.
+It lists all Docker available networks.
 If our application is in `testfano` directory,
-it will be listed as `testfano_default` by default.
+it is listed as `testfano_default` by default.
 To get IP address

 ```
 $ docker network inspect testfano_default